REAILAB/SolarSAM/README.md

 ## 4. Files

+### Ablation
+|
-### prompt engineering.py
+| --prompt engineering.py
+|

-In this file, the prompt engineering and visualization are provided.
+| In this file, the prompt engineering and visualization are provided.

-### Ablation.py
+|
+| --Ablation.py
+|

-In this file, the ablation study is provided.
+| In this file, the ablation study is provided.

-### inference.py
+### Inference
+|
+| --inference.py
+|

-In this file, the inference of SAM with the optimal parameters is provided.
+| In this file, the inference of SAM with the optimal parameters is provided.
+|

-And the area of the rooftop is calcualted in this script.
+| And the area of the rooftop is calcualted in this script.

 ## 5. Citation